methinks82/boomLogger/Readme.md

 {
 public:
 	GUIStream()
 	{
-        // find and set the root window.
-We would probably pass it in as a parameter }
+        	// initialize the GUI, such as finding and setting the root window }

 	// this is the function that we need to define to make it a valid stream virtual void handle(boom::Event& event)